Adarsh-Johny/AbestoMediaToolKit/README.md

 2. Open the solution file (`AbestoMediaToolKit.sln`) in Visual Studio.
 3. Set `Abesto.MediaToolKit.Functions` as the starting project.
 4. Open the `local.settings.json` file and add the following configurations:
+If `local.settings.json` is not found, please add it at the same level of `host.json` file

     ```json
     {